 \subsection{Volume's lower and upper bound}

-The following result witnesses the sharpness of the length bounds found in the previous Subsections, for volumes of canonical lifts relative to some sequence of filling sets of closed geodesics on infinitely many hyperbolic surfaces.
+The following result witnesses the sharpness of the length bounds found in the previous Subsection, for volumes of canonical lifts complements relative to some sequence of filling sets of closed geodesics on any punctured hyperbolic surface.